Hero background

 FAQs

-During your stay in Nakuru, you will live in the volunteer house, a simple yet welcoming place surrounded by greenery and just a few minutes from the southern entrance of Lake Nakuru National Park.
-The house is made up of four living units with shared rooms (2–8 people), en-suite bathrooms and common areas where you can socialise and relax.
+During your stay in Nakuru you'll be based at the volunteer house, a simple but welcoming place set in greenery a few minutes from the south entrance of Lake Nakuru National Park.
+The house is made up of four units with shared rooms (2–8 people), en-suite bathrooms and common areas to socialise and relax.

-For those looking for more privacy, private rooms with their own bathroom are also available.
-The accommodation does not have Wi-Fi or air conditioning, but it is designed to offer you an authentic experience connected to local life.
-If you want to stay connected for messages, calls and maps, we recommend using Airalo to buy an eSIM that can be activated even before departure.
-That way, you will be connected from the moment you arrive.
-You can do it easily by clicking this link.
+For more privacy, private rooms with a private bathroom are also available.
+The accommodation doesn't have Wi-Fi or air conditioning, but it's set up for a real, grounded experience close to local life.
+If you'd like to stay connected for messages, calls and maps, we'd suggest using Airalo to buy an eSIM and have it active before you travel.
+That way you're connected from arrival.
+You can do that easily here.

-The rooms have beds with linen provided, running water and hot showers.
-The spaces are cleaned at the weekend, but every volunteer is encouraged to keep the environment tidy and clean.
+Rooms have beds with linen provided, running water and hot showers.
+The spaces are cleaned at weekends, but every volunteer is encouraged to keep things tidy.

 - 3 meals a day on weekdays, 2 at weekends